nareesuarezz/SmartRoad/README.md

 ## Describe the operation of the system and technical specifications for the server application and the mobile and web APPs

+The SmartRoad system operates by constantly collecting and storing data related to road elements, such as vehicles.
+It provides real-time information to drivers and incorporates a cyclist alert system to notify car drivers when their path intersects with a cyclist, along with an estimate of the encounter time.

 ## Interface